JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_param_ecradn.rst

 NAM_PARAM_ECRADn
 -----------------------------------------------------------------------------

-It contains the options for the ECRAD radiative scheme.
+It contains the options for the ECRAD radiative scheme (CRAD = "ECRA" in :ref:`nam_paramn`).
 ECRAD version is defined in the compilation procedure by setting VERSION_ECRAD.

 .. note::